vipwp/RaspiKey/README.md

 1. A plain [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) board.
 2. A 2GB (or bigger) micro SD card.
-3. Access to a modern Windows PC with the Chrome browser.
+3. Access to a modern Windows PC with a Web browser.
 You need this to build your new RaspiKey device and tether a Bluetooth keyboard to it for the first time.

 Setting up a new RaspiKey Device
 --------------------------------